piotrbaczek/kohana-encrypt/README.md

 $ cd modules
 $ git clone [git-repo-url]
 ```
-Add this line to Kohana::init in your bootstrap.php:
+Add this line to Kohana::modules in your bootstrap.php:
 ```sh
 'kohana-encrypt' => MODPATH . 'kohana-encrypt'
 ```